Xaphedo/Stoneshard-CraftableArrows/README.md

 - **Variable Trader Stacks:** it is also impossible, in the vanilla game, for traders to genuinely have highly variable amounts of stackable items in their inventory.
 This mod fixes that, too.
 - **Forward-Only Compatibility:** you should be able to add this mod to an existing game without issue.
 Once added, however, it should not be removed unless you really know what you're doing.
 In either case, ALWAYS back up your save files.

-Download the compiled file (not updated to v2 yet) [on Nexus Mods](https://www.nexusmods.com/stoneshard/mods/32/).
+Download the compiled file [on Nexus Mods](https://www.nexusmods.com/stoneshard/mods/32/).

 &nbsp;